usotnyk/ra-project03/README.md

 - Font Awesome
 - Google Fonts

 Project review week:

 To do:
 - bugs -> only one item is showing in shopping cart view;
-- add update item quamtity and delete item in cart functionality;
+- add update item quantity and delete item in cart functionality;

 June 12th, 2017